Charlie Christodoulou: Mercenary in Angola

 Described as a "withdrawn and easily led character", Christodoulou fought with the rank of Captain in Angola in 1976 for the FNLA.
 A ruthless and sadistic man disliked by all except Georgiou, his best friend, Christodoulou was one of the first three British mercenaries to land in Angola after Georgiou, arriving with his close friends Nick Hall and Michael Wainwright.

 Thanks to continuing recruitment in England, a somewhat larger mercenary contingent was formed, with the first contingent of mercenaries to arrive in Angola being mostly made up of professional soldiers.
 However, a full battalion was never realised.
-The enlarged force was still rather small relative to MPLA/Cuban forces, and many of the men were civilians with no military experience, and often refusing to submit to military discipline.
+The enlarged force was still rather small relative to MPLA/Cuban forces, and many of the men were civilians with no military experience, and often refused to submit to military discipline.
 This, combined with the foreign, Mediterranean origin of most of the core leadership, (Georgiou, Christodoulou and the Portuguese — although Christodoulou spoke with a Birmingham accent), created a deep gulf between the officers and the British other ranks – to say nothing of the native Angolans recruited as infantry and support troops.
 Most of these had no military experience and many knew no English, or even Portuguese (then still the language of government and the native elite.)